notscrappie/rswgp/README.md

 <h1>About</h1>
 <p>
   RSWGP is a project I made out of boredom and because I'm one of those people who have too many games in their wishlist and still don't know what to play.
 This also exists because I couldn't find a website for this (I         probably was blind and didn't see the result in Google).
-This is a simple Next.js app with a route handler that fetches your Steam ID, fetches your profile's wishlist and randomly picks a game that you should play.
+This is a simple Next.js app with a Hono.js backend (that also uses the Edge Runtime for experimental purposes) that fetches your Steam ID, fetches your profile's wishlist and randomly picks a game that you should play.
 </p>

 <h1>Hosting your own instance</h1>